johnpuddephatt/zerowaste/src/pages/supporters.md

 ## Our impact

-In 2020 so far we've collaborated with around 60 local and national organisations and groups to help us achieve our aim of making Leeds a zero waste by 2030.
+In 2020 so far we've collaborated with around 60 local and national organisations and groups to help Leeds become a zero waste by 2030.

 In the last six months, we've appeared on [TV, radio and in print ](https://www.zerowasteleeds.org.uk/posts/media-coverage/)14 times sharing positive news stories about ways we can waste less, reuse and recycle more in our city.